Why Quality Case Studies Matter (And How to Create a Case Study)

 Case Studies: A Short How-To Guide

-As with any quality content marketing, there are some things to remember about crafting great case studies.
+As with any effective content marketing, there are some things to remember about crafting great case studies.
 This is not meant as a definitive guide by any means.
 Use these tips as starting points, something to guide your first foray into case study production, then go from there as questions arise.

 Don't Be Sales -y

-We know we already mentioned this, but it’s important.
+We know we already mentioned this, but it's important.
 Sales pitches turn people off.
-Think about those phone calls during dinner trying to woo you over to a new cellular provider - no, thank you.
+Think about those phone calls during dinner trying to woo you to a new cellular provider - no, thank you.

 Add Social Proof